bloominstituteoftechnology/Android_Pets/README.md

 ### Part 2 - Create a git Repository

 1. Using Terminal, `cd` to the directory containing your Android Studio project.
-2. Initialize a new git repo using `git init`.
+2. Initialize a new git repo using `git init`
-3. Add all the files in the directory to the repo using `git add.`.
+3. Add all the files in the directory to the repo using `git add .`
-4. Commit the files using `git commit -m "notes"`.
+4. Commit the files using `git commit -m "notes"`

 ### Part 3 - Create a new Repository on GitHub